What is chronic pain?

 Exercise physiologist – to help you develop an exercise plan Occupational therapist – to help you manage your daily life and self-care Physiotherapist – to help with movement and any restrictions Psychologist – to help you cope with the pain and regain your confidence

-What can I do?
+What can I do for my chronic pain?

 To give yourself the best chance of managing your chronic pain: